 OAKLAND, Alameda County's largest city and the 8th largest in the state, is the region's air, rail, and sea gateway.
-Long a center for industrial and food manufacturing, Oakland has a thriving dining, arts scene, growing green industry and tech sectors.
+Long a center for industrial and food manufacturing, Oakland has a thriving dining, and arts scenes, and growing green industry and tech sectors.
 Vacancy rates for commercial, industrial, and residential properties are at historic lows with rents and property values continuing to rise.
 Oakland remains an affordable choice among large Bay Area cities, notably San Francisco.
 Projects under construction are adding thousands of housing units and significant amounts of commercial space.
-The nation's most diverse large city, Oakland has received accolades ranging from its walkability to being among the top places to score dream jobs.
+Oakland has also received accolades celebrating its walkability and its offering of dream jobs.